Search Engine Optimization: Simplified Guide to SEO Categories

 Local SEO is a technique that helps businesses in a location-based setting appear better in their area of operation.
 (A huge benefit for brick and mortar businesses!)
 The competition for ranking will mostly be other local businesses since that type of search has the user looking for something specific nearby.

-- Business name, address, and phone number (NAP) consistent across a website
+- Make sure your business name, address, and phone number (NAP) is consistent across the website and all social media profiles.

-- Make phone number clickable for mobile devices
+- Make phone number clickable from mobile devices

 - NAP located on the About Us page and footer (sitewide)